 Our friend Diane Loviglio over at Mozilla posted this pretty helpful guide to how they test tablets over there.
 They offer up some cool variations on the hugging technique that MailChimp uses, so check out the full article over on Mozilla’s blog.
 Read more – ‘Tablet remote usability testing at Mozilla’.

-There is a new app called Reflection that lets you easily mirror from a 4S or iPad 2+ to an OSX computer.
-That’s a big deal because 1) it’s gorgeous 2) it’s wireless, and 3) you can screen record.
-Using this in conjunction with GoToMeeting or Skype, as long as you have a participant with […] Read more – ‘Mobile Remote Testing with Reflection’.
+There is a new app called Reflector that lets you easily mirror from an iPhone or iPad to a Mac desktop, which you can then share remotely in real-time.
+That’s a big deal because 1) it’s fast and reliable 2) it’s wireless, and 3) you can screen share a mobile device remotely.
+Using this in conjunction […] Read more – ‘Mobile Remote Screen-Sharing with Reflector’.

 The folks over at Normal Modes have posted this handy quick summary of, well, you guessed it.
 Six benefits of remote usability testing.
 Here’s the quick list and click on through to the article for the details: Ease of recruiting & convenience for participants Geographic diversity in participants Lower no-show rate Lower overall costs All […] Read more – ‘Six Benefits of Remote Usability Testing’.